ironhack-edu/temp-id-case-study/instructor-resources/css-selectors-advanced-lesson-plan.md

 ## Description

-In this lesson students will learn about different CSS selectors through adding them to a simple HTML file containing different elements they produced as a pre-work.
+In this hands-on lesson students will learn about different CSS selectors through incorporating them with a simple HTML file containing different elements they produced as a pre-work.
 Students will be introduced to basic and advanced selectors in a guided, step by step manner, gaining understanding of when to use each of them and why.

 Students will then carry out some work individually, exploring and experimenting with the selectors they have learnt about as well as some new ones and then have a short exchange with a partner to describe the state of their transformed HTML file with a range of CSS selectors.